laniakea1990/Docker-Log-Collection/ji-yu-xxx-de-ri-zhi-shou-ji.md

 ### Built-in Reliability

-Fluentd supports memory- and file-based buffering to prevent inter-node data loss.
+Fluentd supports memory and file-based buffering to prevent inter-node data loss.
 Fluentd also support robust failover and can be set up for high availability.
 [2,000+ data-driven companies](https://www.fluentd.org/testimonials) rely on Fluentd to differentiate their products and services through a better use and understanding of their log data.

 ![](/assets/Built-in Reliability.png)